 The Mine Action Review Team

-The work of the Mine Action Review is produced by a team of researchers dedicated to assessing progress in survey and clearance in accordance with the obligations laid down in the Convention on Cluster Munitions and the Anti-Personnel Mine Ban Convention.
+The work of the Mine Action Review is produced by a team of researchers dedicated to assessing progress in survey and clearance in accordance with the obligations laid down in the Anti-Personnel Mine Ban Convention and the Convention on Cluster Munitions, and based on Mine Action Review's eight criteria for assessing the performance national mine action programmes.

-The Mine Action Review combines desk study, interviews, reviews of reports, and field missions to generate its reports.
-Please feel free to email us at stuartm@npaid.org.
+The Mine Action Review combines desk study, interviews, reviews of treaty reporting and statements, and field missions to generate its reports.
+Please feel free to email us at mineactionreview@npaid.org.

-Lucy is Project Manager of Mine Action Review and also serves as a Senior Researcher on the project
+Lucy is Project Manager of the Mine Action Review

-Lucy has a master’s degree (with distinction) in global governance and ethics from University College London.
+Lucy has a master’s degree (with distinction) in global governance and ethics from University College London (UCL).
 Prior to joining Norwegian People's Aid, Lucy worked for the International Campaign to Ban Landmines-Cluster Munition Coalition (ICBL-CMC).
-She previously worked in India and Nepal on international development issues and before that was a commercial manager in a software company in London.
+She previously worked in India and Nepal on international development issues and prior to that was a manager in the private sector in London.

 Stuart serves as editor of the Mine Action Review